Duttenheim/AnyFX/README.md

 AnyFX also uses CMake to setup the project, and is fully implemented in C/C++.

-AnyFX uses the following libraries, all of which follows either the BSD or GNU lesser general license:
+AnyFX uses the following libraries (all of which are included), all of which follows either the BSD or GNU lesser general license:

 mcpp
 antlr3c